BryceKrah/react_webpack_tutorial/README.md

 ### Step-2: Using Webpack with React

 We already did all of the configuration we need to get webpack to work with React.
-The .babelrc file includes both the es2015 and react plugins.
+The query property includes both the es2015 and react presets.
 So all we need to do is install the react and react-dom plugins, write some components, and include them in our assets folder.

 First, we need to install react and react-dom so we can use react functions in our source code:
 ```